Da Yu and the Birth of the Chinese Civilisation

 Flood Myths

-Like Noah and his Ark in the bible, there were many myths found in various cultures throughout the world regarding the Great Flood.
+Like Noah and his Ark in the Bible, there are many myths from various cultures around the world about the Great Flood.

-In the Epic of Gilgamesh, which predates the bible (1800 BC), it spoke of the gods deciding to destroy humanity with a flood.
+In the Epic of Gilgamesh, which predates the Bible (1800 BC), the gods decide to destroy humanity with a flood.
 The god Ea warned Utnapishtim and instructed him to build a boat to save himself, his family, and specimens of all living creatures.

-There were other myths of the Great Flood from Greco-Roman mythology, the Inca (Andes), Muisca (Columbia) and Tupi-Guarani (Brazil) mythology from South America, as well as many African flood myths.
+There were other myths of the Great Flood from Greco-Roman mythology, the Inca (Andes), Muisca (Colombia) and Tupi-Guarani (Brazil) mythology from South America, as well as many African flood myths.

 These myths have a common theme: divine retribution, survival and renewal of the earth.